Benonki/Fitness-app-mobile/README.md

 # Fitness App Mobile

-A JavaScript/React application about fitness.
+A JavaScript/React fitness app that helps you watch your steps, calories and more.

 ## Setup
 1. Install Node.js on your PC: